hellhound1988/fsdm-wallaby-challenge/README.md

 ```shell
 node index.mjs
 ```
-- as soon as you got the codeword, post it in the comment under FSDM event.
+- as soon as you got the codeword, email it to 'mike.beschastnov \[at] gmail.com' to claim your prize.

 Good luck!